-Stories for Kids - Story of Mouse Deer & Crocodile - Children's Bedtime Story
+Bedtime Stories for Kids - Story of Mouse Deer & Crocodile

 The story of mouse deer and a crocodile is one of my favorite Malaysian Folklore.
-It is also a favorite bedtime story with Malaysian kids.
+It is also one of the favorite bedtime stories for many Malaysian kids.

-In our folklore, the mouse deer or Sang Kancil (kancil is mousedeer in our Malay language, and Sang means revered), is considered the most intelligent animal in the forest.
+The mouse deer or Sang Kancil (kancil is mousedeer in the Malay language, and Sang means revered), is considered the most intelligent animal in the forest.
 It is also a humble and cunning animal.
-Despite its small size, it always managed to trick and defeats his enemy.
+Despite its small size, it always managed to trick and outwit his enemy.

-Hence, many animals will come to seek advice and help from him and he is always ready to help his fellow animals.
+So, many animals will come to seek advice and help from Kancil who is always ready to help his fellow animals.

-Once upon a time, there lived a clever mouse deer that we will call Sang Kancil.
+Once upon a time, there lived a clever mouse deer named Sang Kancil.
 He lives in the great forest and has many animal friends.
-There are also other animals that are not so friendly, animals who want to harm him or even eat him.
+But he also has enemies - animals that are not so friendly, animals who want to harm him or even eat him.
 So, he has to watch out for these animals.

 One day while walking along the riverbank, he saw some delicious and yummy fruits on the other side of the river.
-As he was about to cross the river, his very good friend, the fish, quickly swam near Sang Kancil and warn him of the crocodile.
+As he was about to cross the river, his very good friend the fish quickly swam near Kancil and warn him of the crocodile.
 The crocodile, Sang Buaya, is not a friendly animal.
-He is always trying to catch and eat Sang Kancil.
+He is always on the lookout for Sang Kancil, to catch and eat him.

-Sang Kancil is aware of that, so he has to think hard on how to cross over safely.
+Kancil is aware of that, so he has to think hard about how to cross over safely.
 Finally, he came out with a brilliant idea.